flotpython/webintro/notebooks/24-in-flow-out-of-flow.md

 <!-- #endregion -->

 * there are ways to create elements out-of-flow
-* a common practical example is a fixed header or navigation bar, illustrated below
+* a common practical example is a pinned header
+  (or navigation bar), illustrated below

 <!-- #region slideshow={"slide_type": "slide"} -->
-## `fixed` example : a static header
+## `fixed` example : a pinned header
 <!-- #endregion -->

 ```javascript hide_input=true